James Joyce: Rome

 In late May 1906, the head of the Berlitz school ran away after embezzling its funds.
-Artifoni took over the school but let Joyce know that he could only afford to keep one brother on.
+Artifoni took over the school but let Joyce know that he could afford to keep only one brother on.
 Tired of Trieste and discouraged that he could not get a publisher for Dubliners, Joyce found an advertisement for a correspondence clerk in a Roman bank that paid twice his current salary.
-He was hired for the position, and went to Rome at the end of July.
+He was hired for the position and went to Rome at the end of July.

 Joyce felt he accomplished very little during his brief stay in Rome, but it had a large impact on his writing.
-Though his new job took up most of his time, he revised the Dubliners and worked on Stephen Hero.
-Rome was the birthplace of the idea for "The Dead", which would become the final story of Dubliners, and for Ulysses, which was originally conceived as a short story.
+Though his new job took up most of his time, he revised Dubliners and worked on Stephen Hero.
+Rome was the birthplace of the idea for "The Dead", which became the final story of Dubliners, and for Ulysses, which was originally conceived as a short story.
 His stay in the city was one of his inspirations for Exiles.
 While there, he read the socialist historian Guglielmo Ferrero in depth.
-Ferrero's anti-heroic interpretations of history, arguments against militarism, and conflicted attitudes toward Jews would find their way into Ulysses, particularly in the character of Leopold Bloom.
+Ferrero's anti-heroic interpretations of history, arguments against militarism, and conflicted attitudes toward Jews found their way into Ulysses, particularly in the character of Leopold Bloom.
 In London, Elkin Mathews published Chamber Music on the recommendation of the British poet Arthur Symons.
 Nonetheless, Joyce was dissatisfied with his job, had exhausted his finances, and realised he would need additional support when he learned Nora was pregnant again.
-He left Rome after only seven months.
+He left Rome after seven months.